Contact

 Function and Importance

-- Served as the main civic square for political announcements and official gatherings.
+It was the primary location for political announcements and official gatherings.

-- Visitors can walk the remains of the colonnaded walkways, admire stone pedestals, and trace the layout of public buildings.
+Today, visitors can walk among the remains of the colonnaded walkways, observe stone pedestals that once supported statues, and clearly trace the layout of surrounding public buildings.
+Interpretive panels help reconstruct the Agora’s original appearance and function.

 Not rated yet.